-The New Zealand falcon/karearea is known to inhabit the unique combination of open clearfelled areas and standing forest in the company's Tokoiti and Waipori forests.
+The New Zealand falcon/karearea is known to inhabit the unique combination of open clearfelled areas and standing forest all over the City Forests estate.
 With a total estimated population of only 3,000 pairs, this bird is particularly vulnerable.
 City Forests contributes sightings to a locally based falcon research team, and together with other Plantation Forest owners is working on a joint research effort to enhance both local and national protection efforts.

 A rare east coast South Island robin/kakaruai population exists in small numbers in Flagstaff and in Silverpeaks forests.
 The University of Otago Zoology Department has monitored numbers, distribution and breeding over a number of years, and City Forests has contributed to this programme.
 The University of Otago and DOC have now translocated two groups of birds from Silverpeaks Forest to the Orokonui Ecosanctuary, with the cooperation of City Forests.
 As far as is possible we are also managing our harvesting activities around the research and management of the species.
 In more recent times City Forests has helped fund a multi-year University of Otago led study of Robin breeding success in response to possum control operations in our Silverpeaks forest.

-City Forests is progressing a potential restoration project of the threatened Eldon’s galaxias/native fish population in Waipori Forest, with the expertise and field work of Richard Allibone's Water Ways Consulting.
-Trout predation remains a key concern and we are looking at establishing new exclusion areas and ways to remove trout from difficult areas.
-The population is one of only sixteen known.
+City Forests is progressing an enhancement project of the threatened Eldon’s galaxias/native fish population in Waipori Forest, with the expertise and fieldwork of Richard Allibone's Water Ways Consulting.
+The population is one of only eighteen known.